Requirements & Supported Environments

 Canon

-CPA installation and uninstallation occur between the Service Client and the printer over TCP ports 8000 and 8443.
+CPA installation and uninstallation occur between the Service Agent and the printer over TCP ports 8000 and 8443.

 CPA operation requires two main communication paths: